-Celebrating World Canada Day On July 1st: Home of Pride, Unity, and Independence
+Celebrating World Canada Day: Home of Pride, Unity, and Independence

 World Canada Day, July 1st.